kaidobit/drone-system/docs/STARTUP.md

 ## Project

+1. Optionally configure the .envrc.
-1. Provision the Infrastructure:
+2. Provision the Infrastructure:
    ```
    aws-vault exec <YOUR_PROFILENAME> -- terraform apply
    ```
 confirm by entering yes.

-2. Add your IAM user to the `$PROJECTNAME-developer` group created by step 1.
+3. Add your IAM user to the `$PROJECTNAME-developer` group created by step 1.

-3. Provision your Greengrass-Core device:
+4. Provision your Greengrass-Core device:
    1. Get the Role ARN for the Greengrass Provisioning Role:
       ```
       aws-vault exec <YOUR_PROFILENAME> -- make gg-role-arn